JulienGasser/ADA_4mousquetaires/index.md

 $$\quad$$ Porthos defined the variation of popularity: $$\Delta popularity$$.
 It represents the variation of the proportion of the number of ratings of a given beer style in a given beer consuming country between two years.

 $$\quad$$ To evaluate this, he plotted the *beer's popularity* for all countries and for all types of beers across years.
-As the obtained curves were not smooth and regular, Porthos had the feeling that the latter did not represent well a plausible evolution of a beer popularity within a year.
+Porthos had the feeling that the latter did not represent well a plausible evolution of *beer's popularity* within a year, as too abrupt.
 He thus decided to smooth these curves out by applying a k-nearest neighbors algorithm with $$k = 5$$.
 His calculations are shown on the figure below.

 {% include porthos.html %}